dandi/handbook/docs/14_publish.md

 # Publishing Dandisets

-1. Once you create a Dandiset, DANDI will automatically create a `draft` version of the Dandiset that can be changed as many times as needed by editing the metadata or uploading new files.
+Once you create a Dandiset, DANDI will automatically create a `draft` version of the Dandiset that can be changed as many times as needed by editing the metadata or uploading new files.

+When the draft version is ready, you can *publish* your Dandiset.
+This results in an immutable snapshot of your Dandiset with its own unique version number that others can cite.
+If you need to change the data or metadata, you can do so by continuing to modify the draft version and publishing a new version when you are ready.

+Follow these steps to publish your Dandiset:

-1. Prior to publishing, edit the Dandiset metadata.
-For example, update the following fields:
+1. Edit the Dandiset metadata, aiming to fix all Dandiset metadata validation errors, and include any other useful information.
+For example, you may want to edit the following fields:
-    1. People and funding contributors
+    - People and funding contributors
-    1. Protocol information
+    - Protocol information
-    1. Keywords
+    - Keywords
-    1. Related resources such as publications and code repositories
+    - Related resources such as publications and code repositories

+1. Fix all asset metadata errors by modifying the asset files to eliminate the errors and re-uploading them.

-1. When all the metadata and asset errors are fixed, the `Publish` button (on the right panel of the Dandiset landing page) will be enabled and turn green.
+1. When all the Dandiset metadata and asset metadata errors are fixed, the `Publish` button (on the right panel of the Dandiset landing page) will be enabled and turn green.
+Click the button to publish your Dandiset.

+1. In the lower right section of the Dandiset landing page, you should see the new, published version of your Dandiset listed.
+Click on that link to view this version.

-1. Note, Dandisets with Zarr assets currently cannot be published.
+**NOTE:** Dandisets with Zarr assets currently cannot be published.
 We are actively working on enabling this feature.

-1. Publishing your Dandiset will create a unique version and the content of the specific published version of the Dandiset cannot be changed.
-If you need to change the data or metadata in the future, you will need to create another version of your Dandiset.

-1. When you are ready to publish your Dandiset, click the `Publish` button.